9 Things That Surprised Me When I Moved From The East Coast of Canada To The West Coast

 I was greeted by a huge coyote crossing my path on one of my first outings out West.
 That paired with the size of grizzly bears here (which we don't have at all on the East Coast), had me a bit worried on my afternoon hikes.

-The trees are also bigger than anything else I have ever seen in Canada.
+The trees are also bigger than any I have ever seen.
 Within the massive forest areas are incredible trunks tall enough that you can barely see the top, and thick enough that you can't possibly wrap your arms around them.

 I knew Maritime slang was distinct, but you don't realize by how much until you start to miss people saying things like "Holy Mackerel," "Blowin a gale," and "'Magine."